iodide-project/iodide/docs/contributing.md

 ### Landing a PR!

 We're excited to have you land your first PR!
 Some key guidelines for having a PR accepted:

-1. Your PR should only contain commits pertaining to the change
+1. Your PR should only contain commits pertaining to the change.
-2. New code must have tests
+2. New code must have tests.
-3. All new and existing tests must pass, the linter must pass, and CI must pass
+3. All new and existing tests must pass, the linter must pass, and CI must pass.
+4. Commit messages should be descriptive and informative, as should the PR title.
+Please do not just write something like "Fix issue #123456" as this makes it impossible to skim the changelog on its own.
+See [this Tim Pope's blog post](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) on this subject.

+It is ok to post an incomplete work-in-progress PR to ask for help or initial feedback, but please only ask for review when the above criteria are met.

 ## Style Guide